Welcome from the Principal

 Darren grew up in Kadina before moving to Adelaide for tertiary study.
 He has three children who have all attended King’s and is a committed member of King’s Baptist Church.
 He is passionate about seeing people reach their potential.

-Lee commenced as Director of Senior School in 2018 having previously served as the Deputy Principal, Student Wellbeing and Administration at Blackfriars Priory School (2014-2015) and as Curriculum Development Co-ordinator at Loreto College (2010-2013).
+Lee commenced as Head of Senior School in 2018 having previously served as the Deputy Principal, Student Wellbeing and Administration at Blackfriars Priory School (2014-2015) and as Curriculum Development Co-ordinator at Loreto College (2010-2013).
 Lee has held leadership positions in single gender and co-educational schools both in metropolitan and country regions of South Australia.
 Lee has great hope for young people and the potential they have to make a positive difference in our world.

 Lee has a Bachelor of Education (Secondary Mathematics/Science) and a Masters in Catholic Education from the University of South Australia.

 Adam is one of the earliest Old Scholars of King’s, joining the school part way through the third year of its development when it was still at the Tea Tree Gully site.
 He completed his schooling at King’s, leaving in 1994.
 After completing his teaching degree, Adam taught for five years at Hills Christian Community School.
 He returned to King’s in 2005 as a Year 7 teacher in the newly opened Middle School.
-Adam was made Director of the Middle School in 2015.
+Adam was made Head of Middle School in 2015.

 He loves being in front of the classroom in the thick of things with the students and knows the important work he undertakes in the Middle School is his calling.
 Adam is a graduate of the University of South Australia and holds a Bachelor of Education.